Krawart/csvprocessor/README.md

 ## How to use it

 By default, the program will try to read data.csv from the input folder and convert it to filtered and sorted CSV saved to the output folder at the end.
+If you build standalone .jar file - input folder, output folder and template.html must be beside the jar.

 ### Supported application props